asingh-divinisoft/Database-GUI-app/README.md

 # Clinic Management System

-* Need to add a timer which emits a signal at regular intervals.
+* Removed Timer because of unnecessary queries.
 * On receiving the signal data from all input fields would be sent to query.
+Done
 * And the results will be shown in the treeWidget.
+Done
-* Need to add threadpool, because database should be accessed by only one thread at a time.
+* Need to add queue, because database should be accessed by only one thread at a time.
+Done

 -----

 * Need to create a table for patient visits.
 Selecting the patient and clicking a button should add the patient to the queue.
+Done

 * Method for modifying the queue has to be made.